PowerShell/PowerShellGallery/psgallery_status.md

 PowerShell Gallery Status
 =========================

+### July 11th, 2024 Individual package statistics will be temporarily unavailable.

+Individual package statistics will be temporarily unavailable while we are making infrastructure changes.
+There will be no loss of information, however statistics numbers will temporarily not update.

+__Status: Ongoing__

 ### May 20th, 2024 The PowerShell Gallery is experiencing slowness.

 The team is currently investigating and working on mitigating the issue as quickly as possible.